-The Beatles in India, directed by Paul Saltzman: In The Beatles in India, Saltzman revisits his experiences with the Beatles in Rishikesh in 1968.
+The Beatles in India (Working title; work in progress), directed by Paul Saltzman: In The Beatles in India, Saltzman revisits his experiences with the Beatles in Rishikesh in 1968.
 Integral to the film is the background of how the Beatles began writing and rehearsing their famed White Album during their time in India.
-The film includes rarely-seen footage and in-depth interviews with the band.

 The Ballad of the Dreadnaught, presented by Jerry Zolten (Penn State University) and Dick Boak (Martin Guitar Museum): Narrated by actor and guitar player Jeff Daniels, The Ballad of the Dreadnaught traces the history of the iconic Martin acoustic guitar in the history of popular music.

-Standard conference registration for all presenters and those interested in the complete experience will include an early bird rate of $250, which includes conference meals and attendant activities, including musical performances, films screenings, exclusive book signings, plenary and keynote presentations.
-A rate of $300 for is available for those who register after September 24th.
+Standard conference registration for all presenters and for those interested in the complete experience is available for an all-inclusive rate of $300, which includes all conference meals and attendant activities, including musical performances, films screenings, exclusive book signings, plenary and keynote presentations.

 Graduate student presenters can attend the conference for a special $100 all-inclusive rate.